itislu/42tools/guides/open-webui.md

 I wrote a shell function which starts the Open WebUI container with just one command.

-Copy-paste this into your terminal to add the `open-webui` function to your shell.
+Copy-paste this into your terminal to add the `open-webui` function to your shell:
 ```bash
 echo 'function open-webui() {
     local persist_dir="/sgoinfre/goinfre/Perso/$USER/open-webui"